ThornTechPublic/SwiftNetworkStarterKit/README.md

 multipartFormData.appendBodyPart(fileData: imageData, name: "file", fileName: "iosFile.jpg", mimeType: "image/jpg")
 ```

-For the JSON payload, we need to do some converting before appending the body part.
+For the JSON payload, we need to perform some conversions before appending the body part.
 First use SwiftyJSON to convert a dictionary to JSON.

 ```
 var parameterJSON = JSON([